 Understanding the difference between direct and indirect expenses is crucial for maximizing your home office deduction.
 Direct expenses benefit only your business space and are fully deductible.
 These include painting your office, repairs to that specific room, or installing business-specific lighting.
 If you spend $500 repainting your home office, you can deduct the entire amount as a direct expense.

 The IRS scrutinizes home office deductions carefully, making documentation absolutely critical.
 Keep detailed records of all expenses, including receipts, bills, and proof of payment.
 Maintain a log showing how you calculated your business-use percentage.
 Save before-and-after photos of any improvements or repairs.
 This paper trail protects you during an audit and ensures you can substantiate every dollar claimed.
+According to NerdWallet’s tax guidance, inadequate documentation is among the most common reasons home office deductions are disallowed during IRS audits.

 Eligible Deductions Under the Regular Method